Carol Ann Drazba: Memorials

 A scholarship fund in Drazba's memory was established at Dunmore High School in 1966.

 In 1967, a memorial plaque about Drazba was placed at the Scranton State General Hospital, where she trained.
-Her name appears on Panel 05E, Line 046, of the Vietnam Veterans Memorial in Washington, D.C.; she is one of the eight women, all of whom were nurses, included in the Memorial's rolls.

-The Friends of the Forgotten erected a six-foot bronze statue in her honor in 2012, at the Gino Merli Veterans' Center, on the site of her former hospital in Scranton.
+The Friends of the Forgotten erected a six-foot bronze statue in her honor in 2012, at the Gino J. Merli Veterans' Center, on the site of her former hospital in Scranton.
 The statue is surrounded by a space paved in bricks with dedication messages, an array of flags, and two polished stone benches, one dedicated to the four other Dunmore High School graduates lost in Vietnam, and one from the Friends of the Forgotten.

 In November 2019, Elizabeth Warren sponsored Senate Resolution 415, requesting that the U. S. Postmaster General issue a commemorative stamp series in honor of women veterans.
 Drazba was named in the text of the resolution, as one of the examples of the sacrifices women in military service have made in the history of the United States.

+Drazba's name appears on Panel 05E, Line 046, of the Vietnam Veterans Memorial Wall in Washington, D.C.

+The landscape surrounding the Vietnam Women's Memorial includes eight yellowwood trees that represent the eight American servicewomen who died during the Vietnam War – Drazba, Eleanor Grace Alexander, Pamela Dorothy Donovan, Annie Ruth Graham, Elizabeth Ann Jones, Mary Therese Klinker, Sharon Ann Lane, and Hedwig Diane Orlowski.
+The only servicewoman killed in action was First Lieutenant Sharon Lane; the rest died of accidents and illness.